beyondcode/laravel-vouchers/README.md

 php artisan vendor:publish --provider=BeyondCode\Vouchers\VouchersServiceProvider --tag="migrations"
 ```

-After the migration has been published you can create the media-table by running the migrations:
+After the migration has been published you can create the vouchers table by running the migrations:

 ```bash
 php artisan migrate